 FRIDA uses the term ‘feminist’ broadly to refer to individuals and collectives working within women’s movements or in other social movements to promote and work towards the safety, equality, justice, rights and dignity of girls, women and other marginalized groups.
 Based on the understanding that fundamental discrimination occurs within patriarchal systems of domination in all societies, young feminists are determined to challenge, address and change the root causes of these existing inequalities, rights violations and injustice.
 We recognize that there are multiple feminisms and foster opportunities for expressing those principles in our work.
 FRIDA emphasizes feminist principles throughout all of its work.
 These principles include: non-hierarchy, collectivity, participation, diversity, and inclusion.
 We define young feminist activists as individuals from across the gender spectrum committed to advancing gender equality and women’s rights through explicitly feminist means.
 FRIDA focuses on activism led by feminists under 30 years of age.

-FRIDA The Young Feminist Fund grants are dedicated to organizations/groups that are led by young women and/or trans* and intersex youth, under the age of 30.
-FRIDA recognizes that there are limited funding opportunities so FRIDA seeks to fill the gap experienced by young feminist activists in the 18 -30 age range.
-If your group is lead by young women up to 35 years of age you can still apply if the majority of your organization’s members is under 30.
+FRIDA grants are dedicated to organizations/groups that are led by girls, young women and/or trans and intersex youth aged 30 and under.
+FRIDA recognizes that there are limited funding opportunities for young feminist activists under the age of 30 so FRIDA seeks to fill this gap.
+If your group is led by young women or trans and intersex youth up to 35 years of age you can still apply if the majority (70% or more) of your organization’s members is 30 or under.
+However, priority will be given to groups led by girls, young women, trans and/or intersex youth aged 30 and under.

-Yes, but 70% of membership needs to be people under 30 and the leadership in the group needs to be young women and/or trans* and intersex youth under 30.
-We accept that the age range covered includes young people who in many contexts are already social adults (mothers, married, income earners, voters, etc.) and that there is an inadvertent cultural and class bias in conceptions of what makes a “young” activist.
-However, FRIDA is committed to supporting groups that demonstrate a solid commitment to feminist activism and movement building doing our best not to reinforce an artificial concept of ‘youth’ as an identity.
+FRIDA accepts that the age range covered includes young people who in many contexts are already considered ‘adults’ (mothers, married, income earners, voters, etc.) and that there is an inadvertent cultural and class bias in conceptions of what makes a “young” activist.
+However, FRIDA is committed to supporting groups that demonstrate a solid commitment to feminist activism and movement building while doing our best not to reinforce an artificial concept of ‘youth’ as an identity.

 Yes!
 We strongly encourage you to apply again!